Vidyaben Shah: Institutional builder in education

 Vidyaben played a leading role in the establishment of one of Delhi's most renowned schools, Sardar Patel Vidyalaya.
 For many years, she was President of the Gujarat Education Society which runs the school.
 For several years, she was also a member of the Managing Committees of Modern School Barakhamba Road and Vasant Vihar, and of the Bharatiya Vidya Bhavan.
 She has been singly instrumental in establishing Sardar Patel Vidyaniketan, a school in the rural village of Mandi near Delhi.
 The school is run by Gujarat Education Society and caters to the economically weaker sections of society and especially encourages education of girls.
 Against all odds, over many years Vidyaben continued her efforts with all the relevant authorities to finally get official recognition of the school.

 Institution builder in fine arts and culture

-Vidyaben played the most pioneering role in the establishment of the Triveni Kala Sangam, a premier institution for imparting training in dance, music and painting.
-She did a significant proportion of the fund raising for the construction of this renowned institution and has been the President of Triveni Kala Sangam for over five decades, while the institution has been very ably run by its distinguished and creative Founder Director Sundari Krishnalal Shridharani.
+Vidyaben played a pioneering role in the establishment of the Triveni Kala Sangam, a premier institution for imparting training in dance, music and painting.
+She did a significant proportion of the fund raising for the construction of this institution and has been the President of Triveni Kala Sangam for over five decades, while the institution has been run by its Founder Director Sundari Krishnalal Shridharani.